 “What’s this?
 What’s this?”

 But, we have reason to keep the idea of another Nightmare Before Christmas film well within the realm of possibility.
 Disney has spent the past few years manufacturing reboots and sequels of their most iconic and successful IPs.
-And while the studio approached these remakes and sequels with a-list casts and groundbreaking cinematography work, fans have begun to grow sick of the recycling.
+And while the studio approached these remakes and sequels with A-list casts and groundbreaking cinematography work, fans have begun to grow sick of the recycling.

 The Nightmare Before Christmas

 Some of the characters have already found a home in the Disney Parks.
 They take over the Haunted Mansion at Disneyland every Christmas season.
-Jack and Sally have a meet and greet station during Mickey’s Not So Scary Halloween Party, and guests can meet Jack’s holiday alter-ego “Sandy Claws” during Mickey’s Very Merry Christmas Party.
+Jack and Sally have a meet and greet station during Mickey’s Not So Scary Halloween Party.
+Guests can meet Jack’s holiday alter-ego “Sandy Claws” during Mickey’s Very Merry Christmas Party.
 The film’s villain, the Oogie-Boogie Man, is also known to make appearances during Mickey’s Not So Scary Halloween Party and the new Disney Villains After Hours at Walt Disney World.